 The tool post is mounted on the compound rest.
-It is used to hold various cutting tool holders.
+It is used to hold the various cutting tool holders.

 It is fixed on the top slide.
 It gets its movement by the movement of the saddle, cross slide, and top slide.

 The three types of tool post which are commonly used are:

 It consists of a circular tool post with a slot for accommodating the tool or tool holder.

-- Quick change tool post
+b)Quick change tool post

-- Squarehead tool post.
+- c) Squarehead tool post.

 Apron consists of the gears and clutches for transmitting motion from the feed rod to the carriage, and the split nut which engages with the lead screw during cutting threads.

 Two types of Apron are extensively used:

-- Incorporating drop worm mechanism.
+- i) Incorporating drop worm mechanism.

-- Friction or dog clutches.
+- ii) Friction or dog clutches.

-Chuck is basically used to hold the workpiece, particularly of short length and large diameter or of irregular shape which can’t be conveniently mounted between centers.
+- Chuck– Chuck is basically used to hold the workpiece, particularly of short length and large diameter or of irregular shape which can’t be conveniently mounted between centers.
 It can be attached to the lathe by screwing on the spindle nose.

 Four different types of chucks are most commonly used in Lathe:

 It is used for irregular shapes, rough castings of square or octagonal in such jobs, where a hole is to be positioned off the center.

-Three jaw or universal chuck:
+- Three jaw or universal chuck:

-It consists of three jaws that move simultaneously by turning a key and the workpiece automatically remains in the centerof the chuck opening.
+It consists of three jaws which move simultaneously by turning a key and the workpiece automatically remains in the centerof the chuck opening.

 It is mostly used in the places where production work is required such as in Capstan Lathe or automats.

 Feed rod is a power transmission mechanism used for precise linear movement of the carriage along the longitudinal axis of the lathe.

-So rotation of the job is obtained by the chuck and the desired linear motion of the tool-post(asthe lead screw drives the saddle when it is engaged) is provided with the help of a lead screw.
+So rotation of the job is obtained by the chuck and the desired linear motion of the tool-post(asthe lead screw drives the saddle when it is engaged) is provided with the help of lead screw.

 A Lathe works on the principle of rotating the workpiece and a fixed cutting tool.

-Lathe removes the undesired material from a rotating workpiece in the form of chips with the help of a tool that is transverse across the work and can be fed deep in the work.
+Lathe removes the undesired material from a rotating workpiece in the form of chips with the help of a tool which is transverse across the work and can be fed deep in the work.